{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 • add a potential income boost

-So while Canada is a great place to invest – and home to many great companies – it can pay to think globally.
-You’ll not only avoid the pitfalls of concentration risk, you’ll also enjoy the benefits of travelling as an investor to parts of the world where there is even more opportunity than you’ll find at home.
+So while Canada and the U.S. may be great places to invest – and home to many great companies – it can pay to think globally.
+You’ll not only avoid the pitfalls of concentration risk, you’ll also enjoy the benefits of investing in parts of the world where potential opportunities could exist beyond those at home.

 Investing too much in one region or sector could increase risk in your portfolio.
 Learn how diversification can help.